lucasjoliveau/doc/en/developer/reference/cli.md

-Control the SSL security of the connection between Odoo and PostgreSQL.
+Control the SSL security of the connection between Konvergo ERP and PostgreSQL.
 Value should be one of ‘disable’, ‘allow’, ‘prefer’, ‘require’, ‘verify-ca’ or ‘verify-full’ Default value is ‘prefer’